Recipe for Gingerbread House with Royal Icing

 Instructions

-- Preheat oven to 375 degrees.
+• Preheat oven to 375℉.
 Gather your ingredients so that you have everything close at hand on the counter or table.

 Prepare the Gingerbread Dough

-- Gradually add in the dry ingredients, alternately mixing with the water.
-The dough may become stiff.
-If necessary, continue kneading by hand until the dough is smooth.
+(The dough may become stiff.
+If necessary, continue kneading by hand until the dough is smooth.)

-- I like to use parchment paper, which can easily be transferred to a baking sheet.
-Parchment paper or a baking mat will prevent the need for adding more flour, which will produce a more tender dough.
-If you need to add flour, do so sparingly.
+• I like to use parchment paper on the bottom and a sheet of wax paper on top for easier rolling.
+Then remove the wax paper and transfer the cut outs and parchment paper to a baking sheet.
+Parchment paper will prevent the need for adding more flour, which will produce a more tender dough.

-- Cut out shapes for the walls, sides, roof, chimney, and any other add-ons, including gingerbread men.
-Remove excess dough and carefully transfer the parchment paper to a baking sheet.If you aren’t using parchment paper, you can use an off-set spatula to transfer pieces to a baking sheet, but do so carefully, so as not to alter the pattern pieces.
+(If you aren’t using parchment paper, you can use an off-set spatula to transfer pieces to a baking sheet, but do so carefully, so as not to alter the pattern pieces.)

 Prepare the Royal Icing